RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/Filters-RosettaScripts.md

 **[[BuriedUnsatHbonds2|BuriedUnsatHbonds2Filter]]** - Filter on number of unsatisfied h-bonds at interfaces (different algorithm from filter above, currently devel only).

+**[[OversaturatedHbondAcceptorFilter]]** - Filter on number of hydrogen bond acceptors that are receiving hydrogen bonds from more than the allowed number of donors.

 **[[DisulfideFilter]]** - Filter based on the presence of a disulfide across an interface.

 **[[AveragePathLength|AveragePathLengthFilter]]** - Compute shortest graph path length where residues are nodes and covalent bonds are edges.